 Obviously the rate at which a transferred flow is introduced into and arrested from a recipient river is important.
 It has been suggested that flow alteration should not exceed rates normally occurring in natural floods and build-up and die-down should occur over 24 hours.
+At present the mechanism for release of augmentation water has not been decided, however it is likely that the build up of the release will take place over some hours or days.

 Despite a number of predictions in the UK no attempts have been made to carry out audits on existing transfer schemes.
 Invertebrate data relating to the Ely-Ouse to Essex transfer is sparse.
 There is some evidence that the sudden surge of water in the recipient streams at the onset of transfer had a similar effect on invertebrates to that of a natural spate.
-Boon (1976) found that populations of Gammarus were markedly reduced following an increase in flow caused by experimental release of Ely Ouse water to the River Colne.
+Boon (1976) found that populations of Gammanus were markedly reduced following an increase in flow caused by experimental release of Ely Ouse water to the River Colne.
 Responses of invertebrates to chemical changes brought about by the scheme remains undocumented.